Opportunities

 ABBE Air Conditioning Inspection Training (Level 3 & 4)

-Elmhurst’s intensive ABBE qualification course is designed to equip Non-Domestic Energy Professionals with the skills and knowledge to become fully qualified Air Conditioning Inspectors in just 6 days.
-This course is delivered online by our expert trainers, and provides the ABBE Level 4 Diploma in Air Conditioning Energy Assessment.
+Elmhurst’s remote/online ABBE qualification course is designed to provide you with the skills and knowledge to become a fully qualified Air Conditioning Inspector in just 6 days.

 What do Air Conditioning Inspectors do?